|

 monomers of 'STYRENE', joined together to form

+a long chain.
 What groups of plastics

 exist?